modxcms/teleport/doc/start.md

 There are various methods for installing Teleport so you can begin using it.
 Choose the one that best fits your needs:

 * [Phar](install/phar.md) - The easiest way to start using Teleport is to download the [latest `teleport.phar`](http://modx.s3.amazonaws.com/releases/teleport/teleport.phar) and put it in a directory where the application can do it's work.
 In this distribution, Teleport will attempt to create subdirectories called profile/ and workspace/ where it will store generated site Profiles and Extracted transport packages, respectively.
 The phar distribution includes all dependencies required to use Teleport.
+Note however that you cannot run the Teleport Server from the phar distribution; it is not included in the Phar.

 * [Releases](install/releases.md) - You can download zip and tar.gz formats of any Teleport release, extract them in an appropriate location, and run `composer install` in that location to download the required dependencies.
 GitHub releases of the project are available [here](https://github.com/modxcms/teleport/releases).